The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 Corniche Doha at a Glance: Facts & Figures

-- Length: 7 kilometers (4.3 miles)
+| Length | 7 kilometers (4.3 miles) |

-- Best Time to Visit: October to April
+| Best time to visit | October to April (pleasant weather) |

-Top Attractions Along Corniche Doha
+Top Attractions At Corniche Doha

 Museum of Islamic Art (MIA) Park